 The salary is competitive with similar postdoctoral fellowships using federal (NIH) guidelines, and the position includes a generous benefits package including access to medical, vision, dental, and life insurance.
 Each award is 12 months and may be renewable for one additional year upon demonstration of academic productivity.
 This position will begin Fall 2023.
 The University is committed to addressing the needs of faculty members from different backgrounds and with varying personal circumstances.
 For USC resources visit our employment website and our multicultural student affairs site.

 USC HR Diversity Statement

 At the University of South Carolina, we strive to cultivate an inclusive environment that is open, welcoming, and supportive of individuals of all backgrounds.
 We recognize diversity in our workforce is essential to providing academic excellence and critical to our sustainability.
 The University is committed to eliminating barriers created by institutional discrimination through accountability and continuous process improvement.
-We celebrate the diverse voices, perspectives, and experiences of our employees.
+We strive to ensure an inclusive environment that is open, welcoming, and supportive of individuals from all backgrounds, and we celebrate the voices, perspectives, and experiences of our employees and students.

 USC EEO Statement

 USC does not discriminate in educational or employment opportunities on the basis of race, sex, gender, gender identity, transgender status, age, color, religion, national origin, disability, sexual orientation, genetics, protected veteran status, pregnancy, childbirth or related medical conditions.